ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/example_data.md

 ### Array data

-Most of the data required by the Virtual Ecosystem is organised on well defined axes and so is imported into a central data store (see [the data object](../development/design/data.md) for details).
+Most of the data required by the Virtual Ecosystem is organised on well defined axes and so is imported into a central data store.
 These input data are typically stored in NetCDF format files, which is a format designed around array data on defined axes.

 The data in the files then needs to be linked into the variables required by the Virtual Ecosystem model.
 This is set in the configuration TOML files using the